Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 AI systems see a pattern of ongoing maintenance, signaling active expertise rather than abandoned content.

-This enables AI systems to accurately assess recency as part of the E-E-A-T signals they prioritize.
+ROZZ automatically includes publication and update timestamps in all generated content, ensuring AI systems can accurately assess recency as part of the E-E-A-T signals they prioritize.

 Coverage expands over time.